cmpadden/blog-archive/content/posts/apu2-firmware-upgrade.md

 ```

 Then, we will install the `flashrom` utility that is needed to update the
-firmware, but because it is not available in the default CentOS package
+firmware.
+Because it is not available in the default `yum` repositories, we
-repositories, we will enable the _Extra Packages for Enterprise Linux_ (EPEL)
+will enable the _Extra Packages for Enterprise Linux_ (EPEL) repository before
-repository first.
+installation.

 ```bash
 sudo yum install epel-release
 sudo yum install flashrom
 ```

-Next, we will download the latest version of the firmware binary that is
+Next, we will download the latest version of the firmware that is compatible
-compatible with the APU2 device from the PC Engines release notes website:
+with the APU2 device from the PC Engines release website:
 <https://pcengines.github.io/>.

 ```bash